outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to solution automation workflows

+      - identify connection structures between efficiently measurable interface components (like 'error structures' on the structural interface) and the efficient indicator that is an input to quick connections to solutions (error types, with which you can query for solutions associated with those error types & efficiently find a probably good solution)

       - identify connection structures between error structures (like difference structures) & the associated error types of those error structures, and use connecting structures to identify error types or error structures in a system/structure
         - example:
           - error type: 'one incorrect difference type causes another incorrect difference type'